nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/sub-workflow-example/3-creating-the-main-workflow.md

 ## What Will We Do In this Step?

-We will create the main workflow that will call a sub-workflow depending on the document's metadata, and pass it variables along the way.
+We will create the main workflow that will call a sub-workflow depending on the document's metadata, and pass its variables along the way.

 ## Creating the Workflow